EconomyLens.com

 Pedestrians walk past an electronic quotation boards displaying the Nikkei Stock Average on the Tokyo Stock Exchange along a street in Tokyo on May 21, 2026. ©AFP

-London (AFP) – Oil prices jumped, European stock markets retreated, and the dollar firmed Thursday as hopes of a Middle East peace accord faded on conflicting headlines regarding the state of talks.
+London (AFP) – Oil prices jumped, European stock markets retreated, and the dollar firmed Thursday as hopes of a Middle East peace accord faded on conflicting headlines about the state of talks.
 US President Donald Trump has described the latest discussions as being on the “borderline” between a deal and renewed strikes.
 Pakistan’s army chief was due in Iran on Thursday, Iranian media reported, with Islamabad mediating as Tehran examines the new US proposal to end the war.

 Related